 - supporting students with additional needs.

-- produce and distribute guidelines to participating schools
+- guidelines will be produced and distributed to participating schools

-- establish school alliances to connect graduates and mentors across schools.
+- school alliances will be established from February 2021 to connect graduates and mentors across schools.